daletoniris/deteccion-de-plagas-en-plantas-con-tensorflow/README.md

 # Loads label file, strips off carriage return

- '''label_lines = [line.rstrip () for line
+ label_lines = [line.rstrip () for line

- '''  in tf.gfile.GFile ("retrained_labels11.txt")]
+ in tf.gfile.GFile ("retrained_labels11.txt")]

-''' with tf.gfile.FastGFile ("retrained_graph11.pb", 'rb')
+with tf.gfile.FastGFile ("retrained_graph11.pb", 'rb')

 Modify there the route where you have saved the model that you have downloaded.
 Now look for the following code lines at the beginning of the file:
-#if you use a video place your video here:
+###if you use a video place your video here:
 video = 'march.mp4'
-#if you use a video uncomment this line:
+###if you use a video uncomment this line:
 #cam = cv2.VideoCapture (video)
-# This line is to make the detection in real time through your camera, comment on it if you do it with video:
+###This line is to make the detection in real time through your camera, comment on it if you do it with video:
 cam = cv2.VideoCapture (0)

 There, comment or uncomment the code according to your need if you want to do it in real time with a camera or if you want to do the detection from a video.

-To execute your code:
+###To execute your code:
 python recognition.py
 You should first see the prediction that corresponds to the type of pest you are detecting.

+###You can use the file:
+labelimage.py
-You can use the file: labelimage.py if you want to do the detection with photos, you can do it in the following way: python labelimage.py "path of the image you want to try"
+###if you want to do the detection with photos, you can do it in the following way:
+python labelimage.py "path of the image you want to try"

-If you want to train a new moidelo, use the retrain.py file and follow the steps below:
+###If you want to train a new moidelo, use the retrain.py file and follow the steps below:

 https://github.com/VikramTiwari/tensorflow-retrain-sample

-If you speak English you will want to understand your model in English, so you can download the original dataset from here and train with those images so that your human text is in English:
+###If you speak English you will want to understand your model in English, so you can download the original dataset from here and train with those images so that your human text is in English:

 https://github.com/salathegroup/plantvillage_deeplearning_paper_dataset/tree/master/raw/color

-If you want to understand the model for use on mobile devices, you can see this guide, you will use mobilenet for this purpose :
+###If you want to understand the model for use on mobile devices, you can see this guide, you will use mobilenet for this purpose :

 https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html#3

-I use mobilenet mobilenet_v1_1.0_224, you can download it from here:
+###I use mobilenet mobilenet_v1_1.0_224, you can download it from here:

 https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md

-Then you must convert your model to a Lite type model to work in android studio, and the build.gradle can recognize it.
-Use this command, it works fine on Ubuntu 16.04, you will use it for this purpose, it is installed when you install tensorflow:
+###Then you must convert your model to a Lite type model to work in android studio, and the build.gradle can recognize it. ###Use this command, it works fine on Ubuntu 16.04, you will use it for this purpose, it is installed when you install ###tensorflow:

 toco --input_file=tf_files/retrained_graph.pb --output_file=tf_files/optimized_graph.lite --input_format=TENSORFLOW_GRAPHDEF
 --output_format=TFLITE --input_shape="1,224,224,3" --input_array=input --output_array=final_result --inference_type=FLOAT --input_data_type=FLOAT

-Now you will have an optimized model for android studio: optimized_graph.lite.
+###Now you will have an optimized model for android studio:
+optimized_graph.lite.

-Now you must copy your model to android studio, you can follow this guide to configure your android studio in ubuntu 16.04:
+###Now you must copy your model to android studio, you can follow this guide to configure your android studio in ubuntu 16.04:

 https://codelabs.developers.google.com/codelabs/tensorflow-for-poets-2-tflite/#3

-You can download from here the android studio:
+###You can download from here the android studio:

 https://developer.android.com/studio/